-- Vitamin A is an antioxidant found in a variety of foods, including leafy greens, liver meats, fish and certain fruits and vegetables.
+- Vitamin A is an important nutrient found in a variety of foods

-- Short-term prescription use or long-term topical use are the safest ways to use vitamin A for acne.
+- Short-term prescription oral use or long-term topical use are the safest ways to use vitamin A for acne

-Vitamin A could help to treat acne vulgaris and prevent future breakouts, but whether it works depends on where it comes from and how it’s used.
+While this vitamin could potentially help treat acne and prevent future breakouts, success will depend largely on the source and how it’s used.

 Contents